GiraffeReversed/edulint/docs/source/user_guides.rst

 The configuration line can be anywhere in the file.
 More on configuring through in-file comments can be found :ref:`here <infile configuration>`.

+If you integrate EduLint into your submission system, then you can just let students run EduLint through the system and handle setting the correct configuration only on the server side, not bothering students with it.

 Students use EduLint
 """"""""""""""""""""

 There are several ways in which the students themselves can use EduLint, described in section `Student`_.
+You should recommend the way that aligns best with your integration of EduLint.

 Running EduLint for evaluation
 """"""""""""""""""""""""""""""

-To evaluate students, we recommend :ref:`running EduLint locally <local installation>`.
+If you use a submission system and it is sufficiently flexible, then we recommend integrating EduLint directly into it.
+EduLint can either be run on the server side, either as a subprocess, or using its :ref:`package API <package api>`).
+Alternatively, you can setup an `EduLint backend <https://github.com/GiraffeReversed/edulint-web>`_ and use its API.
+On top of the backend, you can host your own `frontend <https://github.com/GiraffeReversed/edulint-web-frontend>`_ and refer your students to that.

+Alternatively, you can :ref:`run EduLint locally <local installation>` to evaluate students' submissions.

 You may want to enforce that students implement all of EduLint's feedback generated based on the configuration you selected.
 For evaluation, we recommend setting the :link_option:`ignore-infile-config-for` to :code:`all`.
 This way, EduLint will report comments used to suppress Flake8's and Pylint's messages by using :code:`# noqa` and :code:`# pylint: disable=all`.
 Students will therefore not be able to suppress all reports, there will always be at least the report of these comments.
 But careful, the student will still be able to change the *number* of reported defects, just not bring it down to zero.